bymarcelolewin/content-modeling-cli/cli-docs/tutorials/mcp-server-calude-setup/README.md

-# MCP Server Setup in Claude Tutorial
+# Tutorial: Claude MCP Server Setup

 For the MCP server functionality, you need to have installed version 1.0.0-beta.11 or later of the Content Modeling CLI tool.
 Older versions do not have the MCP server functionality.